Tanner Ainge: Political career

 In 2017, a special election was held in the 3rd Congressional District of Utah for the U.S. House of Representatives to replace Jason Chaffetz, who resigned on June 30, 2017.
 Ainge received a quarter of the Republican primary votes, but placed third against Provo mayor John Curtis and Christopher Herrod.
 It was suggested by Republican operative, Chuck Warren, and others on Twitter, that Ainge's congressional race could have been negatively influenced by his father, the general manager of the Boston Celtics, convincing Gordon Hayward to leave the Utah Jazz as a free agent and sign with the Celtics.

 In 2018, Utah commissioner Greg Graves was called to resign for sexual harassment allegations, but completed his term under tenuous circumstances.
 In the race for Graves’s seat, Ainge beat fellow Republican Tom Sakievich in the primary election and had no Democratic opposition in the general election.
 His main opponent was third-party candidate, Teri McCabe, whom he beat with 82% of the vote.
 In light of the Graves controversies, Ainge said he would run a campaign focused on restoring ethics and transparency to the county commission.

 During his two years on the commission, Ainge worked towards balancing the county budget, preserving and creating new recreational areas in the county and enhancing the county’s standards of ethics and good governance.
-In 2021, Ainge was appointed by Utah governor Spencer J. Cox to serve on the Governor’s Economic Development Board.
+In 2021, Ainge resigned as County Commissioner when he was appointed by Utah governor Spencer J. Cox to serve on the Governor’s Economic Development Board.